 Draft Beer Vs Bottled Beer...
 Which is Best?

-While there are many benefits to serving draft beer.
+While there are many benefits to serving draft beer, beer lovers often debate its merits compared to bottled beer.
 We need to address the cleanliness of a draft system before we compare draft beer vs bottled beer.
-For draft beer.
-It is important to maintain draft lines to keep the beer fresh and appealing.
+For draft beer, it is important to maintain draft lines to keep the beer fresh and appealing.
 Draft lines need cleaning - at least twice a month - to remove any sediments or buildups that can affect the taste of the beer.
-In addition, the lines should stay at a consistent 38-degree temperature.
-To prevent the beer from becoming foamy or flat.
-By taking care of draft lines, bar and restaurant owners can ensure that their customers always have a great experience with every pint.
-With that addressed.
-Which beer is better draft or bottled?
-Let's discuss.
+In addition, the lines should stay at a consistent 38-degree temperature to prevent the beer from becoming foamy or flat.
+By handling draft lines, bar and restaurant owners can ensure that their customers always have a great experience with every pint.
+With that addressed, which beer is better, draft or bottled?
+Let’s discuss.

 Which is Better?

-There is a lot of debate in the bar and restaurant industry about what type of beer is better: draft or bottled?
-Let's take a look at the pros and cons of each.
+There is a lot of debate in the bar and restaurant industry about what type of beer is better: draft or canned or bottled beer.
+Let’s take a look at the pros and cons of each.

 - Cost: Draft beers are usually cheaper than their bottled counterparts.